 A student dismissed from a degree program can be accepted into a certificate program.

 5.7.6 Probation for Students Returning After Dismissal

-Students returning to Level I after academic dismissal can only fail three hours before being dismissed again.
+Students returning to the Apprentice Phase (Level I) of study, after academic dismissal will only be allowed to fail three credit hours of course work before being dismissed again.

-Students returning to Level II after dismissal retain their record of probation occurrences.
-(The total number of probationary occurrences counted against the maximum allowed does not re-start upon re-admission.
-The record is cumulative.)
+Students returning to the Journeyer Phase (Level II) of study, after dismissal retain their record of probation occurrences.
+(The total number of probationary occurrences counted against the maximum allowed does not re-start upon re- admission.
+This record is cumulative.)